Dance at Boston ConservatoryBe moved. Move others.

 The Future of Dance Training

-With a profound depth of knowledge and an impressive portfolio of real-world dance experience, Conservatory teachers and acclaimed guest artists are as passionate about their students as they are about their craft.
-By challenging you to think beyond conventions, the Conservatory provides an environment for young dancers to grow into cutting-edge artists.
-The Conservatory’s outstanding technical training, supported by thought-provoking coursework, will guide your development as a “whole artist”—one who is well-rounded, culturally aware, and fully engaged in mind, body, and spirit.
-This commitment to nurturing world-class dancers has earned Boston Conservatory consistent recognition for being the leader in contemporary dance training.
+With a profound depth of knowledge and an impressive portfolio of real-world dance experience, Boston Conservatory teachers and acclaimed guest artists are as passionate about their students as they are about their craft.
+By challenging students to think beyond conventions, the Conservatory provides an environment for young dancers to grow into cutting-edge artists.
+The Conservatory’s outstanding technical training, supported by thought-provoking coursework, guides dancers' development as “whole artists”—those who are well-rounded, culturally aware, and fully engaged in mind, body, and spirit.

 History of the Dance Division